 Is fluoride in toothpaste bad for you?

 It depends who you ask.
-However, most dentists will say that not only is fluoride in toothpaste NOT bad for you, but it's important in fighting cavities and keeping teeth strong.
+However, most dentists will say that not only is fluoride in toothpaste NOT bad for you, but it's important for fighting cavities and keeping teeth strong.
 In fact, the American Dental Association recommends using fluoride in toothpaste for children and even toddlers, (albeit just a smear the size of a grain of rice) as soon as their first teeth erupt.
-That being said, it's understandable if you are concerned about potential adverse effects of fluoride, and there are plenty of good fluoride-free toothpastes that you can choose from as well.

 Is charcoal toothpaste bad for your teeth?

-Charcoal toothpaste is said to have many detoxifying benefits and is a natural way to whiten teeth.
-Some dentists warn that charcoal in toothpaste is too abrasive, and will erode your tooth's enamel.
-So if you are going to brush with charcoal, you should consider using a soft brush and not applying too much pressure.
+If you are going to brush with charcoal, you should consider using a soft brush and not applying too much pressure.
 You may also want to consider using it once in a while, and not as your everyday toothpaste.

 What is the best toothpaste for sensitive gums?